 This refers to the number of houses or dwellings in or on a certain area.
 The higher the number of dwellings per hectare, the higher the density.
 This plan refers to low, medium and high density.
-Low density generally describes an area with predominately detached dwellings on sections greater than 350m.
-Medium density describes areas where attached dwellings are more prevalent, such as, semidetached or duplex dwellings, terraced housing or low-rise apartments, usually on sections less than 350m.
+Low density generally describes an area with predominately detached dwellings on sections greater than 300m.
+Medium density describes areas where attached dwellings are more prevalent, such as, semidetached or duplex dwellings, terraced housing or low-rise apartments.
 In high density areas, multistory buildings are prevalent containing apartments or office / commercial space.
+See visual on page 51.